vendrhub/vendr-documentation/content/core/1.0.0/key-concepts/payment-providers.md

 ````

 All Payment Providers inherit from a base class `PaymentProviderBase<TSettings>` where `TSettings` is the Type of a POCO model class representing the Payment Providers settings.
-The class must be decorated with `PaymentProviderAttribute` which defines the Payment Providers alias, name and description, and can also specify an icon to be displayed in the Vendr back-office.
+The class must be decorated with `PaymentProviderAttribute` which defines the Payment Providers `alias`, `name` and `description`, and can also specify an `icon` to be displayed in the Vendr back-office.

 The settings class itself consists of a series of properties, each decorated with a `PaymentProviderSettingAttribute` defining a name, description, and possible angular editor view file which will all be used to dynamically build an editor interface for the given settings in the back-office.